-The HEALTH Network brings together collaborators from the social sciences, humanities, medicine, arts, and science and technology.
+The HASH (Health, Arts, Social sciences and Humanities) Network brings together collaborators from the social sciences, humanities, medicine, arts, and science and technology.
 It will draw on contributions from a wide range of academic researchers, health practitioners, health service users, and early career researchers.
-HEALTH aims to ignite creative connections and collaborations among members.
+HASH aims to ignite creative connections and collaborations among members.

 Dr Jacinthe Flore is an early career researcher and the Co-Convenor of the HEALTH Network.
 Jacinthe is based in the Health, Society and Medicine Research Program at RMIT University.
 She writes in the intersections of technology, medicine, psychiatry and history.
 Jacinthe has published internationally on a diverse range of topics, including pharmaceuticals and subjectivity, histories of psychiatric concepts, and more broadly on the history of medical discourses of sexuality.